Ekemonday/Smart_Revenue_Optimization_Project/README.md

 # Smart Revenue Optimisation Survey — Nigeria (36 States + FCT)

 ## Project Overview
-This repository contains the survey dataset, R analysis scripts, and outputs for the **Smart Revenue Optimisation Project**, a nationwide research effort assessing revenue generation, collection efficiency, and optimisation opportunities across Nigeria.
+This repository contains the,\ R analysis scripts for the **Smart Revenue Optimisation Project**, a nationwide research effort assessing revenue generation, collection efficiency, and optimisation opportunities across Nigeria.
 The study covers **14,000 respondents** drawn from all **36 states** and the **Federal Capital Territory (FCT)**, with analysis conducted at the **geopolitical zone level**.

 ## Objectives
 - Assess current revenue collection practices and gaps across Nigeria's states and FCT.